 The Infiniti electric SUVs should feature ProPILOT for hands-free, autonomous driving.
 Nissan has said that it wants to equip over 2.5 million Nissan and Infiniti vehicles by FY2026 with this technology.
 By FY2030, it aims to have virtually every new model available with a LiDAR sensor that could significantly improve ProPILOT and expand its list of functions.

-The Infiniti electric cars models should be available in all-wheel drive variants that make use of two motors, one for the front wheels and one for the rear wheels.
+The Infiniti electric car models should be available in all-wheel drive variants that make use of two motors, one for the front wheels and one for the rear wheels.
 Nissan has a unique branding name for the twin-motor all-wheel-control technology – e-4ORCE.
 The number “4” stands for the all-wheel control driving capability.

 Infiniti sales in the U.S.

 In addition to increasing Infiniti’s sales, the electric models should enhance its brand image in the coming years.
-In an interview with Gear Patrol published in May 2021, Peyman Kargar, CEO of Infiniti, had said that he wants to push the brand further upmarket.
+In an interview with Gear Patrol published in May 2021, Peyman Kargar, Chairman of Infiniti, had said that he wants to push the brand further upmarket.
 Combined, Nissan and Infiniti will have 23 electrified vehicles on sale by 2030, of which 15 will be fully electric.